 What is Docker?

 Docker is based on a system called containerization.
-It is the framework for building virtualized consitent app-containers.
+It is the framework for building virtualized consitent and inconsistent app-containers.

 What is containerization?

 Containers are an intelligent method of dedicating app workloads.
 Every app or service has it own container environment which can be built, ran and distributed.
 All containers are dedicated in an isolated runtime.
 Further on it's also possible to ship containers to diffrent hosts, as long as the Docker platform is the same.
 Unlike virtual machines Docker containers don't need a guest operating system.
 All apps run directly on one host operation system.
 Communication follows through Docker to the OS kernel.

 Docker has the capability to run multiple app containers at the same time and this even if the apps/services are the same.
 But how do the apps get into containers? -Well that's an easy thing: Images!
 A container is a clone of an image.
 Unlimited containers can be build from one image but the image can be never edited directly.The Docker Hub provides a ton of images with all relevant apps or services, for example: MySQL, nginx, Apache httpd, Ubuntu, Wordpress and many many more...